allenai/alexafsm/README.md

 decorators.
 Transitions can be inbound (`source` needs to be specified) or outbound (`dest` needs to be specified).
 * Each method returns a `Response` object which is sent to Alexa.
-* Transitions can be specified with `prepare`, `after`, and `conditions` attributes.
+* Transitions can be specified with `prepare` and `conditions` attributes.
 See https://github.com/tyarkoni/transitions for detailed documentations.
-The values of these attributes are parameter-less methods of the `Policy` class, which is described next.
+The values of these attributes are parameter-less methods of the `Policy` class.
+* The `prepare` methods are responsible for "actions" of the FSM such as querying a database.
+They are the only methods responsible for side-effects, e.g. modifying the attributes of the states.
+This design facilitates ease of debugging.

 ### `Policy`